tohidur/CS/c1-r/2_algo/1_analysis/README.md

 #### Amortized Analysis
 Some times for any DS the first time operation is costly but if you perform more operations then it's not that costly.
-So in that situation we perform a series of oprations and then try to find out the average. - Amortized Analysis
+So in that situation we perform a series of operations and then try to find out the average. - Amortized Analysis

 - Used to analyse the time complexity of hash tables, splay trees, disjoint sets